Inverse Design of Amorphous Materials with Targeted Properties: Discussion

 Finally, the biggest challenge that needs to be addressed is a lack of high-quality training data.
 Recently, significant progress has been made in the generation and curation of large datasets suitable for training generative models for crystalline materials~\cite{jain2013commentary, saal2013materials, barroso2024open}.
 Unfortunately, the situation for amorphous materials is currently much less developed.
 This discrepancy can at least in parts be ascribed to the higher computation resources required for simulating amorphous materials on the DFT level.
 Larger unit cells are required to represent the medium-range order and many MD time steps are needed to adequately equilibrate the structures during a melt--quench simulation.
 Additionally, the dependence of the materials structure on the thermal history limits the compatibility between datasets from different sources (e.g., MD simulations vs. experiments) and promotes application specific but incompatible simulation workflows.
 However, with increasing interest in glasses and other amorphous materials, efforts are being made to establish consistent simulation workflows that enable the generation of large datasets of amorphous materials~\cite{zheng2024ab}.

 More diverse and extensive training data will enable exciting applications of AMDEN and help to design new materials and allow generative models to become an established tool in materials science research, extending the applicability of current models and ideas beyond the limitations of current datasets.
+With DFT-level training data, functional properties such as optical spectra could also be targeted for inverse design, leveraging ML surrogate models for optical property prediction~\cite{hung2024universal}.
 For instance, generative models could become an important tool to decipher the atomic structure of samples from experimental data as demonstrated by Kwon \textit{et al.}~\cite{pham2023spectroscopy} on amorphous carbon.
 As illustrated by our \ch{SiO2} example, AMDEN can also expand the search space for new materials beyond the limitations of traditional synthesis methods.
 While more research and new synthesis methods are needed to create ``forbidden'' structures predicted by AMDEN, \textit{in silico} studies can help to shed light on unexplored structure--property relationships in the meantime.